 If your health and wellness practitioners understand their patients’ needs, educate them when diagnosing their problem and presenting their treatment solution, and provide options on their treatment plan, then you’ll see an increase in case acceptance.

 If your front desk team provides an exceptional patient experience and your office manager ensures that all appointments are on schedule, then your patient will be impressed with their experience at your practice.
 They’ll come back for additional services and refer their friends and family to your practice.

 They’ll also become loyal advocates of your practice, writing positive reviews and testimonials about your practice.

 88% of people surveyed said that they were influenced by an online client review when making a buying decision.

 Your new patients go through a journey before they book their first appointment with you.
 First, they become aware that your practice exists.
 Then, they express interest and desire to purchase your products and services.
 Finally, they take action by booking an appointment.

 If they have an exceptional patient experience, they’ll book another appointment.

-Many business owners waste their marketing budgets by focusing on the wrong area of their patient journey map.
+Many business owners in Edmonton waste their marketing budgets by focusing on the wrong area of their patient journey map.
 They might spend a lot of money on advertising, only to learn that their front desk team lack the skills to successfully turn a phone call into a new appointment.

 Many business owners also waste their entire year’s budget for people to become aware that their practice exists through expensive traditional advertising campaigns.
 Then, they see that their marketing budget produced very few new clients.